expel-io/cloud-resource-counter/README.md

 Argument         | Meaning
 -----------------|----------------------------------
---append         | Append (rather than overwrite) the output file.
 --help           | Information on the command line options --output-file OF | Write the results in Comma Separated Values format to file OF.
+Defaults to 'resources.csv'.
+--no-output      | Do not save the results to any file.
 --profile PN     | Use the credentials associated with shared profile named PN.
 --region RN      | Collect resource counts for a single AWS region RN.
 If omitted, all regions are examined.
 --trace-file TF  | Write a trace of all AWS calls to file TF.
 --version        | Display version information and then exit.

+When run repeatedly, results are automatically **appended** to the existing file.
+If you wish to not save the results of a run to _any_ file, use `--no-output`.

 ## Installing